takiholadi/generative-kill-me-please/README.md

 ## How to use

-Try out Telegram bot (probably shut down): TODO-PLACEHOLDER
+Try out Telegram bot (probably shutdown): TODO-PLACEHOLDER

 Dataset on Hugging Face: TODO-PLACEHOLDER